smartfog/fogflow/doc/en/source/performanceNew.rst

 .. figure:: figures/ScaleQueryByID.png

+**Analysis of Graphs** : The above graphs are combination of three graphs i.e. the blue marker represents Fogflow single Edge node, orange marker represents Fogflow two Edge nodes and green marker represents three Edge nodes.
+With a detailed analysis of the response-time and number of thread graph, it is visible that Fogflow Single Edge node has a lower throughput.
+Further it can also be deduced that with the increase in number of edges the throughput increases.

+- *Image-1* corresponds to 50 threads (analogus to real time users) where each thread sends 200 requests
+- *Image-2* corresponds to 100 threads (analogus to real time users) where each thread sends 200 requests
+- *Image-3* corresponds to 200 threads (analogus to real time users) where each thread sends 200 requests
+- *Image-4* corresponds to 400 threads (analogus to real time users) where each thread sends 200 requests
+- *Image-5* corresponds to 500 threads (analogus to real time users) where each thread sends 200 requests

-**Comparison Result** : The above graph is combination of two graphs i.e. the blue marker represents Fogflow Edge node and orange marker represents Fogflow cloud node.
-With a detailed analysis of the response-time and number of thread graph, it is visible that Fogflow cloud node has a higher response time than Fogflow edge node because of the fact that the increased number of edge brokers speed up the process because they all are having the entities locally which are fetched.
-The requests made to edge node are directly responding with the entity details than having to follow up a longer path through cloud broker.
-Thus, the Query API has an increased throughput on same number of thread as for cloud.
-As shown in tabular data, the cloud achieves a throughput of 766.70/s for 1,00,000 requests with 500 number of threads and edge node achieves 956.49/s for same 1,00,000 requests for 500 number of threads.
+For example, the throughput for 20 threads (i.e. 4000 requests) in one Fogflow edge node is 311.57/s and the mean is 60.00 ms whereas for 500 threads(i.e. 1,00,000 requests) the throughput is 527.94/s and mean resposne time is 914.08 ms. Because of the fact that the increased number of edge brokers speed up the process because they all are interally connected to discovery evidently reflects in the graphs as well as the data populated in the above table.
+The requests made to edge node are registered with discovery directly than having to follow up a longer path through cloud broker.
+Thus, the Upsert API has an increased throughput on same number of thread as for multiple edge nodes.
+As shown in tabular data, the two edge node architecture achieves a throughput of 1055.40/s for 20 threads (i.e. 4000 requests) with a mean response time of 13.98 ms whereas for 500 threads (i.e. 1,00,000 requests) the throughput is 1208.21/s and mean response time is 397.58 ms. On further increasing the number of edge nodes i.e. within a three edge node architecture for 20 threads (i.e. 4000 requests) the acheived throughput is 1506.45/s and mean response time is 10.
+01 ms whereas for 500 threads (i.e. 1,00,000 requests) the achieved throughput is 1702.46/s and mean response time of 279.17 ms. Hence, Fogflow can handle larger simultaneous Query requests and perform good in a scenario where number of edge nodes are increased.

+*Hence Fogflow's Upsert API performs better on addition of new edge node in the architecture*

 Update Propagation from Context Producers to Context Consumer
 ------------------------------------------------------------------